JosephAntony/Lua-5.3-Portable-Batteries-Windows-10-32bit/README.md

-# Lua-5.3-with-Batteries-Windows-10-32bit
+# Lua-5.3-Portable-Batteries-Windows-10-32bit
-Binary distribution of Lua 5.3.3 with Batteries compiled using Mingw32 on Windows 10.
+This is portable binary distribution of Lua 5.3.3 with batteries included compiled using Mingw32 on Windows 10.
 NO additional software, libraries or runtimes are required.

 **Start your adventure with Lua!
 What's included:**